Privacy Settings

 Option 3: Mount Pilatus

-Head to the Lucerne jetty (conveniently located opposite the main train station) and hop on to the boat heading to Alpnachstad.
-(This journey is free as it is a public transport and part of the Swiss Travel Pass).
+Head to the Lucerne jetty (conveniently located opposite the main train station) and hop on the boat to Alpnachstad.
+(This journey is free as it is public transport and part of the Swiss Travel Pass.)

-At Alpnachstad, get off the boat and head to the cog wheel train (the steepest in the world) and proceed to Mount Pilatus.
+At Alpnachstad, get off the boat, head to the cogwheel train (the steepest in the world), and proceed to Mount Pilatus.
 On the way back use the cable car down to Kriens and take the bus back to Lucerne.
-If you still have time upon your return, carry on with your exploration of the this lakeside town
+If you still have time upon your return, carry on with your exploration of this lakeside town.

 • Day 2: Lucerne – Mount Titlis

-Take a train from Lucerne train station to Engelberg (45 minutes) a beautiful Swiss village located at the base of the famous Mount Titlis.
+You won't want to miss Mount Titlis while staying in Lucerne.
+To visit Mount Titlis, take a train from Lucerne train station to Engelberg (45 minutes), a beautiful little Swiss village located at the base of Mount Titlis.

-From here either walk for 15 minutes or take a bus to the cable car valley station for Titlis.
-Start your journey by 2 cable cars (including the revolving cable car – Titlis Rotair) to reach the top with mesmerizing views of the Swiss Alps.
+From here, walk for 15 minutes or take a bus to the cable car valley station for Titlis.
+Start your journey by two cable cars (including the revolving cable car – Titlis Rotair) to reach the top with mesmerising views of the Swiss Alps.

-Try making it back to Engelberg with some time to spare so that you can walk around the village before going back to Lucerne.
+Try making it back to Engelberg with some time to spare so you can walk around the village before returning to Lucerne.

 • Day 3: Lucerne – Interlaken – Jungfraujoch